 We are fans of upscale buffets, not to overindulge in excess, but to have fun sampling a large cross section of fine foods.
-Our last trip in 2011 brought us to stellar Harbourside in the Intercontinental Hong Kong.
 The Conrad Buffet in Hong Kong has renamed our favorite buffet in the world.
-Would the Ritz one up them?
+Would the Ritz Colony one up them?

-Decor, Vibe – Ritz Carlton Singapore is an elegant room with a nice view of the garden.
+Decor, Vibe – Ritz Carlton Singapore is an elegant room with ornate relics on the stylish walls.
 A tall ceiling made for a large airy room.
-The restaurant was full with business folks, hotel guests, families, older set, and other well heeled people.
+The restaurant was full with hotel guests, families, and other well heeled people, many of them locals.
 You needed to have reservations to get in, we heard several people begging to attend this feast.
 Book several weeks in advance or ask your hotel concierge.

-Cocktails included made to order: Caipirinha, Caiprioska, Fruity Caipirinha or Caiprioska, Mojito, Bloody Mary.
+Cocktails on our 2013 visit included made to order: Caipirinha, Caiprioska, Fruity Caipirinha or Caiprioska, Mojito, Bloody Mary.